Financial Aid

 State of Ohio Vocational Training Vouchers - We accept training vouchers from employees of the State of Ohio through the Union Education Trust.
 For more information and to request a training voucher: Call 866-436-7900 or Email: support@uedtrust.org

 Private Scholarships - Various employers, foundations, and civic organizations offer scholarships that are eligible to DACC Adult Education students.
-To pursue this option, contact Larry Weber, Financial Aid Administrator at 740-201-3287.
+To pursue this option, contact Larry Weber, Financial Aid Administrator at 740-201-3210.
 He will help you target the scholarship program most favorable to you and your situation.
 He will also provide coaching for processing your application.

-If you would like to speak with an Adult Education Staff member regarding possible VA benefits and the various other programs available to you, Call: 740-201-3287.
+If you would like to speak with an Adult Education Staff member regarding possible VA benefits and the various other programs available to you, call 740-201-3287.